Pick-technical/Docs/merchants.md

 ## Retrieving Merchants

 This section describes how to retrieve merchants on Pick through API.
-Please make sure you have an API key to successfully create a merchant.
+Please make sure you have an API key to successfully retrieve a merchant.
 If you haven't receive your API key for your account through email, you can email us at support@pick.sa.

 ### API Access Points
 #### Retrieve a merchant details